Cosmetic Research Department

 Research areas

-- Development research into new cosmetic materials
+- Development research into new cosmetic ingredients

 - Research into formulation technologies and application in products

-- Basic research into the concept of "Internal and External Beauty" and the skin microbiota
+- Basic research into skin microbiota

 Development of cosmetic ingredients using fermentation technology (jar fermenter)